UK Safari Home Page

 Flower Powered

 The easier option is just to provide them with food and let them get on with the business of nesting.
 Bees will always settle at a site which has plenty of food nearby.
-Since bumblebees (in fact all bees) feed on pollen and nectar, the best nest site will have plenty of flowering plants nearby - preferably flowering right through their active season from early March through to late October.
+Since bumblebees (in fact all bees) feed on pollen and nectar, the best nest site will have plenty of flowering plants nearby - preferably flowering right through their active season from late February through to late October.

 Honeysuckle